jwstric2/gitlab-migration/README.md

 ## Supported Features ##
 * Groups including nested groups.
 See [Group API documentation](https://docs.gitlab.com/ee/api/groups.html#list-groups) for supported attributes.
 The following attributes will be overwritten with some restrictive values to not expose sensitive data by default.
 This is especially handy if you're moving from a private on-premise instance to Gitlab.com.
 You can always change the settings back after the migration manually or edit the script to not override these attributes if you want to keep the original settings.
   * `visibilty=private`
   * `request_access_enabled=false`
-  * `require_two_factor_authentication=true`
   * `share_with_group_lock=true`
 * Project Export Package.
 See [Gitlab Import/Export documentation](https://docs.gitlab.com/ee/user/project/settings/import_export.html#exported-contents) for details
-* Optional:
+* Optional (`./migrate.sh --help` for all options):
   * Group CI variables
   * Group badges
   * Project CI variables